 DISCLOSURE: THIS POST CONTAINS AFFILIATE LINKS AT NO COST TO YOU.
 THIS MEANS I MAY RECEIVE A SMALL COMMISSION IF YOU MAKE A PURCHASE USING THESE LINKS.

-If you feel your child may be ready to begin listening to longer stories, listed below are some of our favorite Montessori-friendly chapter books that we’ve enjoyed over the past year with our preschool-aged daughter.
+If your child is ready to begin listening to longer stories, listed below are some of our favorite Montessori-friendly chapter books that we’ve enjoyed over the past year with our preschool-aged daughter.

 ONE // The Milly-Molly-Mandy Storybook by Joyce Lancaster Brisley: A collection of sweet and simple stories about a girl named Millicent Margaret Amanda, also known as Milly-Molly-Mandy, and her friends and family.
 The stories are based in an old-fashioned and quaint British village and truly comprise a great ‘first’ chapter book for preschoolers.
 Be sure to check out the sequel, More Milly-Molly-Mandy, too!